-We are expecting Chocolate puppies to be born approximately November 22, 2017.
-Parents are BISS GRCH Kindspirit In The Beginning, (Adam) x Lorylyn's Tia Maria at Staghorn (Tia).
-We're very excited about this breeding.
-Families are currently setting up visits to meet our family of dogs with a view to reserving their new family member, ready to go to their new homes mid January, 2018.
+We are pleased to announce a litter of 6 lovely chocolate babies from our Lexi (Ch Staghorn's Reflections) and Zeke (Ch Staghorn's Hide and Go Zeek) born just in time for Easter.
+We are also expecting blacks and yellows in April 2018.
+Families are currently setting up visits to meet our family of dogs with a view to reserving their new family member, ready to go to their new homes late spring/early summer.
 If interested please inquire.
 More pictures to follow.
 Meantime, please enjoy these pictures of typical Staghorn puppies:

 Please inquire if you're in interested in our puppies.
 I'd love to have you visit us and meet our Labradors with the tails that simply never stop wagging.
 These parents are from top pedigrees, with much promise for excellence in comformation, trainability and temperament.
 Please email to inquire.

 If you are interested in visiting us and meeting our dogs with a view to being placed on our waiting list, please contact me a email@example.com I'd love to have you come and visit us, see our home-based facilities, meet myself and my dogs and review my breeding plans with me.
 See below re: health clearances.